kevinpt/vhdl-extras/README.txt

    Additional packages of useful functions.

-    *  glitch_filter.vhdl A configurable filter for removing
+    *  glitch_filtering.vhdl A configurable filter for removing
                              spurious transitions from noisy inputs.

 Licensing